Evermystery

 Jeremy added a door beside it.
 Bright yellow.

 He didn't answer.
-He was already building.
+He was already drawing the next line.

 They called the world inside it The In-Between.